sayan1886/blockarraygroup/docs/README.md

 Trust-less Record Keeping
 Removal of “middlemen”

-Therefore our product listings are:
+Therefore, our product listings are:
 Passports for Drivers, Vehicles and Assets
 Documents & Records: Bills of Lading, Industry Specific Documents, Legally Mandated Records Barcodes -